NomNomNavigator/PrismDeck/README.md

   - When useres are recommended the list of movies, when the user clicks on the movie, iut will send them to the movie's website so that they may get further information on their recommneded movie

 - **Tools**:
-  - the tools that we will be using for this project are Python, Pandas, Jupyter Notebook, Apache Spark, Flask, HTML, CSS, CSVs, Kubernetes, MySQL, SQLAlchemy
+  - the tools that we will be using for this project are Python, Pandas, Jupyter Notebook, Apache Spark, Flask, HTML, CSS, CSVs, MySQL, SQLAlchemy

 ## Dataset:
 That the data set we will be using is from a folder of csv files gathered from Movie Lens - https://grouplens.org/datasets/movielens/latest/ .
 We will be using the csv files to help with the rules algorithm as well as using the data to help train our model